Piterbrito/Shipping-DataDrivenProduct--NASA/README.md

 # Scope

-  *Reverse Engineering the target (web-page), find out the <tags> and subcategories.
+  *Reverse Engineering the target (web-page), find out the <tags> and subcategories;
-  *Build the script using Python and Beautiful soap to scrape the data.
+  *Build the script using Python and Beautiful soap to scrape the data
-  *Uncover patterns in the target(web-page) in order to Automate the script using Functions.
+  *Uncover patterns in the target(web-page) in order to Automate the script using Functions<br/>

   #Parse the data into Data Frame, clean unwanted characters and formatting using Pandas.
   #Storage it into Database